cableguy99/docs/docs/general/faq.md

 ### Voter

 #### What are the voters incentives?
 Do voters get rewards too?
-Token voters should vote for the candidates who demonstrate strong support to the Tao ecosystem.
+Token voters should vote for the candidates who demonstrate strong support for the Tao ecosystem.
 If strong candidates are voted to become masternodes, the network will be more powerful and the voters will earn more rewards.

-More information on the voting and reward mechanism in the [Economics paper](https://docs.google.com/document/d/197Cu57A6OYPoEQbrUVr067qNVEzP_FEwaDCFff7hnlM).
+Here is more information on the voting and reward mechanism in our [Economics paper](https://docs.tao.network/wp-and-research/economics-paper/).

 #### Can you stake TAO?
-Yes, you can stake TAO and receive more TAO coins as reward.
+Yes, you can stake TAO and receive more TAO coins as a reward.

 #### How do I Stake?
 Just holding on my wallet?
-To stake in Tao you must participate in the Tao Masternode election, voting for masternode candidate(s) using Shifu to deposit your tokens in a voting smart-contract.
+To stake your Tao you must participate in the Tao Masternode election, voting for masternode candidate(s) using Shifu to deposit your tokens in a voting smart-contract.

 Login to Shifu and click 'Vote' on a node.

 #### How does Tao Masternode Proof-of-Stake-Voting (DPOS) work?
 Everyone can can find a list of all masternode candidates on [Shifu](https://shifu.tao.network/).
-All token holders can vote TAO on any candidates via Shifu.
+All token holders can vote with TAO for any candidates via Shifu.
 To vote, token holders must deposit TAO in a smart-contract associated with the voted candidate.

-The top-150 most-voted candidates will be promoted to masternode during the next epoch and will be able to sign blocks and collect rewards.
+The top-150 most-voted candidates will be promoted to a masternode during the next epoch and will be able to sign blocks and collect rewards.
 All the voters (stakers) who supported the elected masternodes will receive rewards, proportional to the amount of TAO voted and the efficiency of the masternode.

 #### How do I vote (stake)?